eNMS-automation/eNMS/docs/objects/filtering.rst

    :alt: test
    :align: center

-.. note:: Using the pool system is important because the targets of a script in eNMS can be a pool (or a group of pools).
-Therefore, pools can be used as a way to apply a script to a specific group of devices.
+.. note:: Using the pool system is important because the targets of a service in eNMS can be a pool (or a group of pools).
+Therefore, pools can be used as a way to apply a service to a specific group of devices.